skypjack/entt/docs/md/entity.md

 applied to different containers.

-Once there are multiple registries available, however, one or more methods are needed to transfer information from one container to another and this results in the `stomp` member function and a couple of overloads of the `create` member function for the `registry` class .<br/>
+Once there are multiple registries available, however, one or more methods are needed to transfer information from one container to another.
+This results in the `stomp` and `stomp_each` member functions, other than a couple of overloads of the `create` member function for the `registry` class .<br/>
-The `stomp` function allows to take one entity from a registry and use it to _stomp_ one or more entities in another registry (or even the same, actually making local copies).
+These functions allow to take one entity from a registry and use it to _stomp_ one or more entities in another registry (or even the same, actually making local copies).
 On the other hand, the overloads of the `create` member function can be used to spawn new entities from a prototype.

 These features open definitely the doors to a lot of interesting features like migrating entities between registries, prototypes, shadow registry, prefabs,